Deep Learning in EEG: Advance of the Last Ten-Year Critical Period

 \section{Applications}

 We summarized applications, in which deep learning was utilized for EEG processing and classification, in this section.
-For your convenience, we group diverse applications into six topics, which are brain-computer interface (see Supplementary Table \ref{tab_bci} for the details of studies), disease detection (see Supplementary Table \ref{tab_disease}), emotion recognition(see Supplementary Table \ref{tab_emotion}), operator functional states (see Supplementary Table \ref{tab_ofs}), sleep stage classification (see Supplementary Table \ref{tab_slepp}), as well as the applications other than above topics (see Supplementary Table \ref{tab_other_applications}).
-According to statistics, the majority of published papers belong to the topics of brain-computer interface (account for 27\%) and disease detection (account for 25\%).
-The proportions of each topic and the proportions of each model used in each topic are illustrated in Fig. \ref{fig_ratio_overall}.
-In addition, we collected the information of the publicly available datasets which had been used in the studies and listed them in Supplementary Table \ref{tab_datasets}.
+For your convenience, we group diverse applications into six topics, which are brain-computer interface (see Table \ref{tab_bci} for the details of studies), disease detection (see Table \ref{tab_disease}), emotion recognition (see Table \ref{tab_emotion}), operator functional states (see Table \ref{tab_ofs}), sleep stage classification (see Table \ref{tab_slepp}), as well as the applications other than above topics (see Table \ref{tab_other_applications}).
+According to statistics, the majority of selected papers belong to the topics of brain-computer interface (account for 26\%) and disease detection (account for 25\%).
+The percentages of each topic and the percentages of each model used in each topic are illustrated in Fig. \ref{fig_ratio_overall}.
+In addition, we collected the information of the publicly available datasets which had been used in the studies and listed them in Table \ref{tab_datasets}.